 Tips before you go.

-Of the three sites on the joint ticket, visit the Palatine first.
-If buying your ticket in person this is the least busy venue – the Entrance on Via di san Gregorio.
+Visit the Palatine first.
+If buying your three venue ticket in person the Palatine is the least busy venue – the Entrance on Via di san Gregorio.

 Cost of joint ticket – 12 Euro per adult.